-The capercaillie is the heraldic animal of the Nock mountains biosphere park which was acknowledged in 2012 by UNESCO.
-While hiking, cycling and along the Nockalmstraße you get to find out about the plants and animals in this ancient cultural and natural landscape.
-Numerous excursion destinations provide insights into the life and the traditions in this part of the Alps.
+The capercaillie is the heraldic animal of the Nockberge Biosphere Reserve, which was recognized by UNESCO in 2012.
+Discover the flora and fauna of an ancient cultural and natural landscape while hiking, cycling and along the Nockalm Road.
+Numerous excursion destinations provide insights into life and tradition in this part of the Alps.

-So what actually is a biosphere park?
-The solution to this puzzle actually lies in the name itself.
-Translated ‘biosphere’ means ‘habitat’.
-And it is precisely this unique habitat in the midst of the Nock mountains that is something quite special.
-The gentle mountains are, in terms of geology, among the oldest low mountain formations in Europe.
-The alpine pastures, summits and valleys are populated by an unbelievable variety of plants and animals - marmots and Alpine salamanders are as much at home here as the Swiss pine and the Speik, which is only found here.
-People have for centuries characterised this region with their work – the result is a unique natural and cultural landscape which is preserved and which can be admired.
+What is a biosphere park anyway?
+The answer to the riddle lies in the name itself.
+Biosphere translates as habitat.
+And it is precisely this unique habitat in the middle of the Nockberge mountains that is something very special.
+Geologically, the gentle mountains are among the oldest low mountain range formations in Europe.
+Alpine pastures, peaks and valleys are populated by an incredible variety of animals and plants: Marmots and Alpine salamanders are as native here as the Swiss stone pine or the Speik, which can only be found here.
+People have shaped this region through the centuries with their work - the result is a unique natural and cultural landscape that is worth preserving and admiring.

-The recognition that the Nock mountains region is a biosphere park required a selection procedure which was long and costly.
-In the 485 square kilometre protected area sustainable further development in line with the environment was to the fore.
-The communities in the nature park region were ultimately able to put forward a convincing argument – recognition by UNESCO is confirmation for this concept, which has the aim of maintaining a superb habitat in the Austrian Alps.
-Discover one of the five biosphere parks in Austria.
-Hotel Almrausch is located in the midst of a hiking and cycling area in the Nock mountains biosphere park which is well worth exploring.
+The recognition of the Nockberge region as a biosphere park was preceded by a long and elaborate selection process.
+In the 485 square kilometre protected area, the focus is on environmentally compatible and sustainable further development.
+The municipalities of the nature park region were finally able to convince: the recognition by UNESCO is the confirmation of a concept that aims to preserve a great habitat in the Austrian Alps.
+Discover one of the five biosphere parks in Austria: the Hotel Almrausch is located in the middle of the hiking and biking area of the Biosphere Park Nockberge, which is worth experiencing.

-Nowhere else is the landscape as variety-packed as it is in the nature park in Carinthia.
-Heathland, altitude moors, streams and lakes as well as alpine pastures and alpine plateaus provide a wide variety of plants and animals an extensive habitat.
-However the star of the local flora is one of the most unprepossessing plants, the Speik.
-This fragrant healing herb and its flowers covers the mountain slopes and is the basis for remedies and care products which are appreciated throughout the world.
-It’s now time to discover the Nock mountains biosphere park in interesting fashion!
+The landscape is more diverse in the nature park in Carinthia than almost anywhere else.
+Heathland, high moors, streams and lakes as well as alpine meadows and alpine plateaus provide a rich habitat for a wide variety of animals and plants.
+However, one of the most inconspicuous plants, the Speik, has become the star of the local flora.
+The fragrant medicinal herb covers the mountain slopes with its blossoms and is the basis for remedies and care products that are valued all over the world.
+So, now it's time to discover the Nockberge Biosphere Park on interesting trails!

-This and even more natural wonders await you during your holiday in the Nock mountains biosphere park.
-Reserve your room in the 4-star pleasure hotel today!
+This and many more natural wonders await you on holiday in the Nockberge Biosphere Park: book your room at the 4-star Genusshotel today!

-Out and about with a biosphere park ranger.
-Observe rare animals, hike to the loveliest viewing points and listen to exciting stories and legends about the traditions and customs in the Nock mountains!
-The variety-packed array of activities ranges from sunrise hikes on the Falkert to hikes to find out about the Speik and fairy-tale family excursions and exciting nature detective puzzles.
-Registration the day before is required for most of the adventures, others can be booked the same day.
-The staff at the Almrausch reception desk will be happy to make your reservation for you!
-Please note that some of the hikes are free of charge while there is a fee for others.
+On the road with a biosphere park ranger: observe rare animals, hike to the most beautiful vantage points and hear exciting stories and legends about traditions and customs in the Nockberge mountains!
+The colourful range of activities extends from sunrise hikes on the Falkert to Speikerlebnis hikes to fairy tale family excursions and exciting nature detective riddles.
+For some experiences you need to book the day before, others you can book on the same day: The staff at the Almrausch reception will be happy to take care of the registration for you!
+Please note that some of the hikes are free of charge, others can be booked for a fee.
+Biosphere Experience:

-That is really only found in the Nock mountains biosphere park.
-A few alpine lodges provide foot baths to refresh tired hikers’ feet, prepared using the healing herb, the Speik.
-This plant from the valerian family is harmonising and stimulating at the same time and gets you in shape for many more kilometres of hiking!
-Apropos the Speik – don’t miss out on the chance to head out on a guided Speik hike.
-The Brunnach National Park cable car line takes guests staying in the Hotel Almrausch and who have a Kärnten Card up the mountain free of charge, after which they get to head out on a Speik ‘hunt’ with a biosphere ranger.
-After a refreshing footbath, enjoy some fresh caught trout!
+This really only exists in the Nockberge Biosphere Reserve: some alpine huts offer foot baths prepared with the medicinal herb Speik to refresh tired hikers' legs.
+The valerian plant has a harmonizing and stimulating effect at the same time and makes you fit for many more kilometres of hiking!
+Speaking of Speik: don't miss out on a guided Speik hike.
+The Brunnach Biosphere Park Railway takes Hotel Almrausch guests with the Carinthia Card up the mountain free of charge, after which you go on a Speik "hunt" with a biosphere ranger.
+After the refreshing footbath, you can refresh yourself with a freshly caught trout!